NVIDIAGameWorks/RayTracingDenoiser/README.md

 **[REBLUR]** *REBLUR* handles specular lobe trimming, trying to reconstruct trimmed signal.
 Similarly to hit distance normalization, *REBLUR* needs to be aware about trimming parameters.
 If this feature is used in a ray tracer, ``LobeTrimmingParameters`` must be passed into *REBLUR*.
 To avoid code duplication ``NRD_GetTrimmingFactor`` can be used in a shader code on the application side.

 **[REBLUR]** Intensity antilag parameters need to be carefully tuned.
+The defaults are good but ``AntilagIntensitySettings::sensitivityToDarkness`` needs to be tuned for a given HDR range.
 Initial integration should work with intensity antilag turned off.

+**[REBLUR]** Using "blue" noise can help to minimize shimmering in the output of AO/SO-only denoisers.

 **[RELAX]** *RELAX* works incredibly well with signals produced by *RTXDI* or very clean high RPP signals.
 The Sweet Home of *RELAX* is *RTXDI* sample.
 Please, consider getting familiar with this application.

+**[RELAX]** The number of accumulated frames in fast history needs to be carefully tuned to avoid introducing significant bias and dirt.
+Initial integration should be done by setting ``maxFastAccumulatedFrameNum`` to ``maxAccumulatedFrameNum``.

-**[SIGMA]** To avoid shadow shimmering blue noise can be used, it works best if the pattern is static on the screen.
+**[SIGMA]** Using "blue" noise can help to avoid shadow shimmering, it works best if the pattern is static on the screen.
 Additionally, ``blurRadiusScale`` can be set to 2-4 to mitigate such problems in complicated cases.

 **[SIGMA]** *SIGMA_TRANSLUCENT_SHADOW* can be used for denoising of shadows from multiple light sources: